w3f/polkadot-wiki/docs/learn/learn-polkadot-opengov.md

 [existential deposit](./learn-accounts.md#existential-deposit-and-reaping) and some additional funds to pay for transaction fees.

-:::info Revoke your delegation before voting on the same track
+:::info Revoke your delegation on a track if you like to vote on your own

 Before voting on a referendum on a specific track, you will need to revoke any existing [delegation](#multirole-delegation) on that track (i.e. undelegate).
 You can have a conviction lock